moeenn/knowledgebase/Programming/Java/Fundamentals.md

 double e = 2.7182;
 ```

-**Note**: Java doesn't natively have unsigned `int`.
+**Note**: Java doesn't have native unsigned `int`.
 This functionality can be achieved through external libraries.

-**Note**: If a variable is declared by not initialised, using this variable will result in a compile-time error.
+**Note**: If a variable is declared by not initialized, using this variable will result in a compile-time error.

 ---